Stocks gain ground on Wall Street, oil prices ease lower

-Stocks rose in morning trading on Wall Street Tuesday and oil prices eased back as investors remain focused on the outlook for inflation.
+Stocks rose in afternoon trading on Wall Street Tuesday and oil prices eased back as investors remain focused on the outlook for inflation.

 Technology stocks and retailers also gained ground.
-Nike jumped 5.1% after reporting surprisingly good third-quarter financial results.
+Nike rose 2.9% after reporting surprisingly good third-quarter financial results.
 Energy stocks slipped as oil prices fell.
 U.S. benchmark crude oil fell 1.5%.
 European markets were higher and Asian markets closed higher overnight

 The broad gains follow a day of choppy trading after Federal Reserve Chair Jerome Powell said the central bank was prepared to move more aggressively in raising interest rates in its fight against inflation, if it needed to.
 Powell said the Fed would raise its benchmark short-term interest rate by a half-point at multiple Fed meetings, if necessary.